OSGeo/gdal/gdal/doc/source/drivers/vector/vrt.rst

 -  **TargetSRS** (mandatory): The value of this element is the spatial reference to use for the layer after reprojection.
--  **ExtentXMin**, **ExtentYMin**, **ExtentXMax** and **ExtentXMax** (optional, from GDAL 1.10.0) : Those elements are used to define the extent of the layer.
+-  **ExtentXMin**, **ExtentYMin**, **ExtentXMax** and **ExtentXMax** (optional) : Those elements are used to define the extent of the layer.
 This can be useful on static data, when getting the extent from the source layer is slow.
 -  **WarpedGeomFieldName** (optional, from GDAL 1.11) : The value of